Rani Mahal – Exquisite, unique, and convenient – the finest in this part of the Old City.

 - Walking: The Old City is fascinating to wander around, but there are no sidewalks, so all pedestrians share the scarily narrow streets and alleys with maniacal motorcyclists and anarchic auto-rickshaw drivers.
 And watch out for huge piles of fresh cow dung.

 - Public Transport: Nothing of use for tourists anywhere in Jodhpur.

 - Taxis & Auto-rickshaws: Taxis (unmetered) can be ordered through the guesthouse for longer day-trips, but can’t possibly enter the Old City.
 Auto-rickshaws are good enough for anywhere around Jodhpur.
 These hang about junctions in the Old City.
-Taxis and auto-rickshaws can also be ordered through the Uber app.
+Taxis and auto-rickshaws can also be ordered through the Ola and Uber apps.

 Rani Mahal – What’s Nearby?

 Nothing better than eating or drinking at one of the (surprisingly few) rooftop cafés offering expansive views of the streets and fort, which is especially stunning after sunset.

 - Raj Mandir +91 98290 23390 – Open-air, faultless views, and pleasing prices.
 Ideal for a sunset beer.
 About 50m down the street.

 - Castle View – Impressive setting and long menu of Indian, Chinese, and western food.
 The winding lanes and numerous steps are worth it.
 Look for the signs just past the Raj Mandir.